How much meat will I take home?

 732 x .67 = 490 lb. packaged weight

-Make sure you have a yield table on hand, right along with your price lists, cut sheets, etc. If this is their first rodeo buying and/or processing an animal, they should be getting a copy of this sheet when you are taking down their cut requests.
+Keep a yield table on hand, right along with your price lists, cut sheets, etc. If this is their first rodeo buying and/or processing an animal, you could share a copy of this sheet when you are taking down their cut requests.
 Give them an overview of what they can expect but be sure to let them know that anything can happen.
-Better to educate all of your customers about it than to receive a “the butcher stole my meat” phone call.
+Better to educate all of your customers about it beforehand than to receive a “butcher stole my meat” phone call later.

 Customers: How to maximize your yield

 If you are purchasing the animal from a farmer, ask if they have any yield data.
 If it's a heritage breed, you can research that breed's muscle structure to make sure there is good fat distribution.
 There is an optimal age to slaughter too - once a cow gets past a certain age, most of what they eat might not go into marbling but could just be tacked on as outer body fat.
 If you are the farmer and processing for yourself, ask your processor for as much yield data as they can give you, so that you can identify areas where you may be able to improve your yield.

 As a customer, you are welcome to take everything that the USDA will allow you take according to custom exempt or USDA resale regulations.
 But, note that the price you pay will be on the total poundage that you take home, so just because it may have ended up as trash in the facility, doesn't mean it's free for you.
 This often includes everything but certain organs and potentially the spinal column if the cow is over 30 months.